ronniergz/e-quip/readme.md

-# MEAN stack app
+# Electronics Store

-This repo contains the MEAN stack application that is built through Full Stack Training's MEAN Stack course.
+This is a MEAN stack application for an electronics store